Manisha Shah: Research and academic work

 Shah has studied the effect of regulation and suppression of sex workers on various women's health outcomes including domestic violence and sexually transmitted infections in order to develop more effective policies and programs to combat such negative outcomes.
 In a 2011 paper, Gertler and Shah found that enforcing street prostitution regulations reduces STIs among street prostitutes.
-But, increasing enforcement in the brothel sector increases the chances that a sex worker will ever be infected with an STI, suggesting that enforcement has mixed impacts on STI dynamics depending on the target of the regulations.
+However, increasing enforcement in the brothel sector increases the chances that a sex worker will ever be infected with an STI, suggesting that enforcement has mixed impacts on STI dynamics depending on the target of the regulations.
 Cunningham and Shah followed this theme with a historical study of a decriminalization of indoor sex work in Rhode Island in 2003.
 Here they found that the decriminalization of indoor sex work caused a 30% reduction in reported rapes and a 40% reduction in female gonorrhea incidence.
 The authors suggest these changes were due to increased services available to now-legitimized sex workers, as well as potential sex offenders turning to sex workers over sexual violence due to the decreased monetary and social cost of patronizing sex workers.

 Shah has also contributed to our understanding of the way in which internet technology improves the functioning of male sex markets.
 In a 2013 paper, Logan and Shah noted that internet sex markets allowed potential sex workers and clients to engage in signalling, sharing photographs with certain clients to convey safety and in return receive higher earnings.

 Shah was also co-editor of the Oxford University Press Handbook for the Economics of Prostitution with Scott Cunningham in 2016.
-She also serves as an Associate Editor for The Review of Economics and Statistics.

 Shah has made contributions to the relationship between people's risky behaviors and natural disasters.
 In March 2014, Manisha Shah and Lisa Cameron, published a paper: Risk-Taking Behavior in the Wake of Natural Disasters.
 This paper proposes "while experiencing natural disasters, people usually tend to be more risk-averse than usual".

-Shah's work has also been supported by a number of foundations and institutions.
+Shah's work has been supported by a number of foundations and institutions.
 These include, but are not limited to, the World Bank, the Bill and Melinda Gates Foundation, the William and Flora Hewlett Foundation, and the National Science Foundation.